openalto/ietf-hackathon/docs/demo_1.md

 Both configurations build and mount different components of Rucio and ALTO on images.
 Thus, you need to clone those repositories in the **docker** directory.

-| *Do not use sudo and make sure that the repos are present in the working directory (i.e. docker).*
+> *Do not use sudo, and please make sure that the requested repos are present in the working directory (i.e. docker).*

 ```
 git clone -b ietf-hackathon-113 https://github.com/openalto/rucio.git